chhhee10/HackNocturne-Project/README.md

 # VAULTLESS

-Behavioural authentication prototype for desktop and touch devices that uses multiple behavioural signals, including typing rhythm, mouse dynamics, touch interaction, and stress indicators, as a password substitute, with authentication events anchored to an Ethereum Sepolia smart contract.
+Behavioural authentication prototype for desktop and touch devices that uses multiple behavioural signals, including typing rhythm, mouse dynamics, touch interaction, device motion, and stress indicators, as a password substitute, with authentication events anchored to an Ethereum Sepolia smart contract.

 ## Why We Are Building This

 Digital security still depends too heavily on secrets that can be stolen, guessed, phished, leaked, or coerced out of people.
 Passwords, OTPs, and even many forms of 2FA often fail at the exact moment a person is under pressure.

 VAULTLESS is being built to explore a safer model: authentication based on how a person naturally behaves, not just what they know.
-Instead of trusting a static secret, the system looks at behavioural patterns such as typing rhythm, mouse movement, and touch behaviour on mobile devices, then uses that signal to make authentication harder to fake and easier to adapt under real-world conditions.
+Instead of trusting a static secret, the system looks at behavioural patterns such as typing rhythm, mouse movement, touch behaviour on mobile devices, and motion signals from supported phones, then uses that signal to make authentication harder to fake and easier to adapt under real-world conditions.

 This matters socially because account compromise is not just a technical inconvenience.
 It affects: